SGrondin/bottleneck/README.md

 The `Group` feature of Bottleneck manages many limiters automatically for you.
 It creates limiters dynamically and transparently.

 Let's take a DNS server as an example of how Bottleneck can be used.
 It's a service that sees a lot of abuse and where incoming DNS requests need to be rate limited.
-Bottleneck is so tiny, it's perfectly fine to create one limiter for each origin IP, even if it means creating thousands and thousands of limiters.
+Bottleneck is so tiny, it's acceptable to create one limiter for each origin IP, even if it means creating thousands of limiters.
 The `Group` feature is perfect for this use case.
-We can create one group and then use the origin IP to rate limit each IP independently.
+Create one group and use the origin IP to rate limit each IP independently.
 Each call with the same key (IP) will be routed to the same underlying limiter.
-A group is created exactly like a limiter:
+A group is created like a limiter:

 ```js